Algorithms for Real-World Network Analysis

 Algorithms for Biological Graphs.
 Click on the image to buy the book.

 Born on June 1985.
 PhD in Computer Science at University of Florence, advised by Pierluigi Crescenzi.
-Assistant Professor (in Italian, RTD-B) at University of Florence.
-Previously, Assistant Professor (in Italian, RTD-A) at University of Pisa, working with the group of Roberto Grossi.
-Past member as Post-doc of the Laboratory of Web Algorithmics of University of Milan.
-Interested in Algorithms and Complexity, Complex Networks analysis, Bioinformatics, and Enumeration Algorithms.
+Associate Professor at University of Florence.
+Formerly Assistant Professor at University of Pisa, working with the group of Roberto Grossi, and Post-doc at the Laboratory of Web Algorithmics of University of Milan.
+Interested in Algorithms and Complexity, Complex Networks analysis, Enumeration Algorithms, Temporal graphs.

-Assistant Professor at University of Florence, Dipartimento di Statistica, Informatica e Applicazioni
+Associate Professor at University of Florence, Dipartimento di Statistica, Informatica, Applicazioni